Suicidal ideation is when you think about killing yourself. The thoughts might or might not include a plan to die by suicide.

-A safety plan.
+Research has found that having a personalized safety plan can keep people having suicidal thoughts from actually attempting suicide.
 Your doctor or therapist will help you come up with one specific to you.
 It could include lists to help you:

-- Spot things that trigger negative or suicidal thoughts, like certain images, situations, or moods
+- Spot things that trigger negative or suicidal thoughts, such as certain images, situations, or moods

-- Come up with healthy ways to de-stress, like relaxation techniques or exercise
+- Come up with healthy ways to de-stress, such as relaxation techniques or exercise

 - Identify loved ones and professionals you can reach out to for support